-As of December 31, 2020 and 2019, unearned income amounted to P7,255,114 and P25,362,794.
+As of December 31, 2021 and 2020, unearned income amounted to nil and P7,255,114, respectively.
 This represents advance payment received from the customer based in Hong Kong related to uplink services.

 Unearned income is recognized as earned income on the Statement of Comprehensive Income as the service is provided to the customer.